mdmarek/topo/README.md

 Topo works through three simple compositions of channels to form pipelines:
 `Merge`, `Shuffle`, and `Partition`.

 `Merge` takes _n_ input channels and merges them into one output channel.

 `Shuffle` takes _n_ input channels and connects them to _m_ output channels.
-Each message from one of the _n_ input channels is sent to a random output channel.
+Each message from one of the _n_ input channels is sent to a random available output channel.

 `Partition` takes _n_ input channels and connects them to _m_ output channels.
 Each message from one of the _n_ input channels is checked for a numeric key, this is